cetra3/lorikeet/README.md

 * `url`: The URL of the request to submit
 * `method`: The HTTP method to use, such as POST, GET, DELETE.
 Defaults to `GET`
+* `headers`: Key/Value pairs for any custom headers on your request
 * `get_output`:  Return the output of the request.
 Defaults to `true`
 * `save_cookies`:  Save any set cookies on this domain.
 Defaults to `false`
 * `status`: Check the return status is equal to this value.
 Defaults to `200`
 * `user`: Username for Basic Auth
 * `pass`: Password for Basic Auth
 * `form`:  Key/Value pairs for a form POST submission.
-If method isn't set, then this will set the method to `POST`
+If method is set to `GET`, then this will set the method to `POST`
+* `multipart`: Multipart request.
+Key/Value pairs Like the `form` option but allows file upload as well.
+* `body`: Like the `form`/`multipart` options but a raw string instead of form data for JSON uploads

 As a more elaborate example: